Sharv619/Sharv619/README.md

 ### Hi there, I'm Himanshu 👋
 **Full-stack Engineer | DevOps & Cloud Enthusiast | Building resilient end-to-end systems**

-I'm a software engineer and lifelong tinkerer, driven by curiosity and a love for solving complex problems.
-Coding isn't just a job—it's my passion.
-I thrive on building elegant solutions, whether that's architecting a full-stack application, automating workflows, or diving deep into system security.
+I’m a software engineer, lifelong tinkerer, and self-proclaimed problem-solver.
+Ever since I first flashed a custom ROM on my Android device back in 2016, I’ve been obsessed with understanding how things work under the hood.
+That curiosity led me down a path into system security, optimization, and eventually full-stack development.

+Coding for me isn’t just a profession—it’s a craft.
+I love taking complex, messy problems and transforming them into clean, reliable, and elegant solutions.
+Whether it’s architecting a full-stack enterprise system, automating repetitive workflows, or diving into the intricacies of cloud infrastructure and security, I thrive on the challenge of making things faster, safer, and more efficient.

+I’m deeply drawn to high-pressure environments where every decision matters.
+In a recent role as the sole engineer at a startup, I was responsible for their entire digital ecosystem—from building APIs and managing databases to orchestrating deployments and securing live systems.
+In four months, I learned more than most learn in years, and it cemented my passion for creating resilient, end-to-end systems.

-My tech journey started in 2016, flashing custom ROMs on Android devices—sparking my interest in system optimization and security.
-Recently, I built a no-code automation pipeline with **n8n** to manage my entire job application process—from sorting emails to sending Slack reminders.
+Outside of professional projects, I’m constantly exploring new tools and technologies.
+I recently built a no-code automation pipeline using **n8n** to manage my entire job application workflow—sorting emails, sending Slack reminders, and even tracking responses.
+I’m always tinkering, always learning, and always looking for the next challenge that pushes my skills further.

-I love to learn, I love to build, and I'm always chasing the next challenging problem.
+Ultimately, I’m not just building software—I’m building experiences, processes, and systems that make life easier for people, smarter for businesses, and more resilient for the world around me.

 ---